irtazahashmi/pytspl/doc/tutorials/hodge_gp.rst

 =========================================

-Hodge-compositional Gaussian processes (Hodge-GP) are for modeling functions defined over the edge set of a simplical complex.
-The goal of this tutorial is to demonstrate how to use the Hodge-GP to model functions over edge flows to learn flow-type data on networks where the edge flows can be charcterized by discrete divergence and curl.
-They enable learning on different Hodge components seperately allowing us to capture the behaviour of edge flows.
+Hodge-compositional Gaussian processes (Hodge-GP) are used for modeling functions defined over the edge set of a simplicial complex.
+The goal of this tutorial is to demonstrate how to use Hodge-GP to model functions over edge flows to learn flow-type data on networks where the edge flows can be characterized by discrete divergence and curl.
+Hodge-GP enables learning on different Hodge components separately, allowing us to capture the behavior of edge flows.

-We will demonstrate an edge-based learning task in foreign exchange market data.
+We will demonstrate an edge-based learning task using foreign exchange market data.

 >>> from pytspl import load_dataset
 >>>